Standardising Construction Product Data

 - The objective is to allow quality information exchange between industry players for multiple uses such as the digital model, also for international trade and the needs for maintenance.

-This standard is now discussed within CEN/TC 442 WG4 as a Preliminary Work Item – prEN ISO 23386 – Building information modelling and other digital processes used in construction — Methodology to describe, author and maintain properties in interconnected dictionaries.
+This standard is now discussed within CEN/TC 442 WG4 as a draft standard – prEN ISO 23386 – Building information modelling and other digital processes used in construction — Methodology to describe, author and maintain properties in interconnected dictionaries.

-As previously discussed, in order for manufacturers to be able to sell their products within open markets such as the European Union, the EU commission has created procedures on how to prove performance and intended use, for construction products (via the Construction Product Regulations – CPR), electrical equipment (via the Low Voltage Directive – LVD) etc. The testing and associated data that is created in meeting legislative frameworks such as the CPR and LVD provides the basis for most of the data that a manufacturer will need to share with its supply chain.
+In order for manufacturers to be able to sell their products within open markets such as the European Union, the EU commission has created procedures on how to declare performance and intended use, for construction products (via the Construction Product Regulations – CPR), electrical equipment (via the Low Voltage Directive – LVD) etc. The testing and associated data that is created in meeting legislative frameworks such as the CPR and LVD provides the basis for most of the data that a manufacturer will need to share with its supply chain.

-It is the common agreement among the CEN 442 work group 4 that standards already set in place by CEN/CENELEC provide a common technical language to assess the performance of products and systems for construction works and infrastructure.
+It is the common agreement among the CEN 442 work group 4 that standards already set in place by CEN/CENELEC provide a common technical language and a good structure to capture the data that describes the performance of products and systems for construction works and infrastructure.
 This defines a ‘common context’ for translating product characteristics and their test methods into properties and property sets fit for digital use.
-The place to host the standard-based terminology?
-A digital data dictionary managed and maintained according to the upcoming standard prEN ISO 23386.

 The construction industry worldwide is moving towards a deeper level of standardization of all business processes across the built environment, and there are many national and international initiatives to define best practices in information management for the construction sector.
 In the UK the series of standards PAS 1192 set up a the world-acclaimed leading framework for collaborative working on construction projects and the management of information requirements in the context of BIM.
 Furthermore, the UK BIM Alliance has started an initiative to outline the best information management practices for clients in defining data requirements for the construction and management of assets.